 Protected, Owned and Managed by The Grand Traverse Regional Land Conservancy

-Arcadia Dunes, GTRLC’s largest preserve, includes over 15 miles of trail to explore the dunes, forests and many other landscapes encompassed in this beautiful preserve.
-Adjacent working farms have also been permanently protected which insure the longevity of this area’s rich agricultural heritage and add to the landscape tapestry.
-This incredibly diverse preserve provides a wide range of recreation opportunities and experiences from wandering to birding to mountain biking.
+Arcadia Dunes, GTRLC’s largest preserve, includes over 15 miles of trail to explore dunes, forests and many other landscapes.
+Adjacent working farms have also been permanently protected, ensuring the longevity of this area’s rich agricultural heritage.
+This incredibly diverse preserve provides a wide range of recreation opportunities and experiences from hiking to birding to mountain biking.

-The Dryhill Trails are multi-use trails and widely known as fantastic hiking, trail running and mountain biking experiences.
-The Camp Trail is another multi-use trail built on relatively flat ground making it a wonderful hike and beginner mountain bike ride.
+The multi-use Dry Hill Trails are widely known for fantastic hiking, trail running and mountain biking.
+The Camp Trail is another multi-use trail built on relatively flat ground, making it a wonderful hike or beginner mountain bike ride.
 Pete’s Woods is a wonderful little hike with an unparalleled wildflower display in the spring.
 The Baldy Trails wander through beautiful forests and include breathtaking views of Lake Michigan from dunes high above the water.
 The Spring Woodland Wild Flowers Guide & Dune Wildflowers Guide will help you identify what you see along the trail.

-Arcadia Dunes is also an amazing northern Michigan birding experience and is part of the Sleeping Bear Birding Trail.
-To learn more about birding at Arcadia Dunes read the Sleeping Bear Birding Trail’s great birding site descriptions.
+Arcadia Dunes, part of the Sleeping Bear Birding Trail, is also an amazing birding experience.
+To learn more about birding at Arcadia Dunes, read the Sleeping Bear Birding Trail‘s great birding site descriptions.

 One of Arcadia Dune’s birding sites is the Dryhill Grassland.
-This piece of the preserve is being managed into a grassland habitat which is a rare, beautiful and important Michigan landscape.
-Grasslands are immensely diverse and beautiful ecosystems and have nearly disappeared in a few short decades.
+Grasslands are immensely diverse and beautiful ecosystems, but they have nearly disappeared in recent decades.
 Check out the Grassland Birds of Arcadia Dunes Guide to learn which birds make the the Grassland their home.
-Experiencing the unique wide-open beauty of this landscape is worth the trip whether you are a birder or not.
-Read more about the Dryhill Grassland project.
+Experiencing the unique wide-open beauty of this landscape is worth the trip, whether you are a birder or not.

 Certain types of hunting are allowed in accordance with state regulations: